nginxinc/nginx-service-mesh/docs/content/get-started/configuration.md

 nginx-meshctl deploy ... --nginx-log-format json
 ```

-If you need to [modify the log level or log format]( {{< ref "api-usage.md#modify-the-mesh-state-by-using-the-rest-api" >}} ) after you've deployed NGINX Service Mesh, you can do so by using the REST API.
+If you need to [modify the log level or log format]( {{< ref "api-usage.md#modifying-the-global-mesh-configuration" >}} ) after you've deployed NGINX Service Mesh, you can do so by using the API.

 ## Load Balancing